GonzaloTorreras/HubSpot-Developer-Extension/README.md

 If you're fixing a bug in master that isn't a major change, feel free to commit to master directly.

-If you have any questions you can find @TheWebTech @williamspiro and @GonzaloTorreras in our channel in the HubSpot Design & Developer Slack https://hubspotdev.slack.com/messages/CBBAW6Z3R
+If you have any questions you can find @JonMcLaren @williamspiro and @GonzaloTorreras in our channel in the HubSpot Design & Developer Slack https://hubspotdev.slack.com/messages/CBBAW6Z3R

 [Privacy Policy](https://github.com/williamspiro/HubSpot-Developer-Extension/wiki/Privacy-Policy)